DIRTY DESIGN

 I find this dichotomy fascinating, because it represents our divided expectations of technology and design.
 Will it make our lives better or worse?
 Are we going to have modernity and wealth for everybody, or will society decay into an apocalyptic meltdown?
 Perhaps the idea of a dirty design utopia can be perceived as a similarly dualistic construction, but I invoke the opposite of clean only because it seems so absent and ignored in the design world.
 By contemplating the dirty side of design practice and the illusionary clean surface that is propagated, I would like to make way for a more ambiguous type of design aesthetics.
 One that is closer to the complexity of life, that relates to the context of products and materials and to how things really work.
 One that is therefore more helpful for the future.

+What if we could open things up to the world around them, make things that are not hermetic attempts at perfection, but that are flexible, adaptable, accessible, and contextual.
 No attempts at static universality, but a recognition of difference and dynamics.
 Design that does not simplify what is by nature complex, but that shows how we can make sense of the complexity.
 Design that involves its users and consumers, so they feel more related to and responsible for it.
 Design that does not shy away from the personal touch, showing traces of both maker and consumer.
 Design that is not finished but always evolves.

 Inevitably, that means letting go of many assumptions about what is profitable, what is beautiful, what is good, and what is wanted.
 It means an appreciation for things that work on every level of society: material, social, environmental and aesthetical.
 That is an ambitious proposition.
 Yet the dirty attitude is not something I invented, not something that needs an artificial construction.
 It has always been there as the silent counterpart of the clean.
 Every ideological construction creates its own inherent negation, its opposite twin, that resides in subcultures and rears its head in informal and amateur fields.
 The anonymity of mass-production has fostered a lingering love for the handmade, and futuristic high-rises inspire a nostalgia for the single family home.
 The overabundant presence of IKEA creates a longing for vintage furniture, and microwave dinners make us want to grow our own vegetables again.